Lyton-Knight/alx-system_engineering-devops/0x03-shell_variable_expansions/README.md

-The first filee will create an alias for the command ls
+The file  0-alais will crteate an alias for ls